Haipeng-ustc/CS230-DAS-Compression/README.md

 4. Matplotlib (version 3.7.1)

 ## Dataset
 The data used in this project can be obtained by contacting one of the authors.
-Please refer to the the Readme file in the data foler.
+Please refer to the the Readme file in the data folder.

 ## Future Enhancements
 Explore potential integration of preprocessing steps into the autoencoder's workflow, i.e., replacing some of the time-consuming preprocessing steps, such as specified noise or band-pass filtering within a CAE.